ggzica/us_visa_scheduler/README.md

 - Edit information [config.ini.example file].
 Then remove the ".example" from file name.
 - [Optional] Edit your push notification accounts information [config.ini.example file].
 - [Optional] Edit your website push notification [config.ini.example and esender.php files].
+- Run rerun.sh file, using `./rerun.sh` (Rerun.sh will rerun the script every time it fails or schedules a new date)
-- Run visa.py file, using `python3 visa.py`
+- [Optional] You can run the script one time by running visa.py file, using `python3 visa.py`

 ## TODO
-- Make timing optimum.
-(There are lots of unanswered questions.
-How is the banning algorithm?
-How can we avoid it? etc.)
-- Adding a GUI (Based on PyQt)
-- Multi-account support (switching between accounts in Resting times)
-- Add a sound alert for different events.
-- Extend the embassies list.
+- Improve error handling in the script
+- Add an option which allows the user to choose between specifying a time interval or having the time interval computerized.

 ## Acknowledgement
 Thanks to everyone who participated in this repo.
 Lots of people are using your excellent product without even appreciating you.